pism/pism/examples/searise-antarctica/README.md

     $ PISM_DO=echo ./antspinCC.sh N | less

+Then actually do the run in the background, saving its `stdout` output in a file; this will take a number of processor-hours:

+    $ ./antspinCC.sh N &> out.ant30km &

-Finally, do the run.
-This is a 15 km grid run with N processes.
+This is a 30 km grid run with N processes.
 The first stage essentially smooths the surface, the second stage improves the enthalpy field, and then the third stage uses the "full" physics.
 (I.e. sliding plus PIK calving front physics).
-This is a long run which will take many
-processor-hours:

-    $ ./antspinCC.sh N

-Higher-resolution runs can be achieved by modifying the script.
+Higher-resolution runs can be achieved by modifying the script; reset the `GRID` and `SKIP` variables.
+Different parameter values can be set also.

 SeaRISE experiments
 ---------

-To perform the SeaRISE experiments, there are scripts that ran under PISM `stable0.4`; they will require modifications to run under `stable0.5`.
+To perform the SeaRISE experiments, there are scripts that ran under PISM `stable0.4`; they will require modifications to run under more recent versions of PISM.

     $ ./experiments.sh N
     $ ./postprocess.sh       # calls postprocess_mask.py